 Q: How do I know if I am visiting my family member in the care home too much or too little?

 A: It is up to you to decide how much you visit your family member.
 The amount of time varies from person to person.
-It will also change depending upon the condition of your family member and your personal needs.
+It will also change depending on the condition of your family member and your personal needs.
 It is important to remember that you also need to care for yourself as a caregiver.
 Finding balance in your life with your family member in LTC and your life outside of LTC is important.
 It will help you deal with the changes you yourself experience.
 Please see the article “Building a New Life”

 Q: Who do I contact if I need support for myself?